Kingdom of Tahiti: Pomare V and forced abdication

-Impact

-The Dynasty left an indelible mark on Tahitian and surrounding cultures.
-At their height of power, the Pomares' managed to rule effectively from their base in Tahiti and Mo'orea a kingdom of islands spread over 3 million km^{2} of sea and had diplomatic relations and influences from the Cook Islands to Rapa Nui.
-They experienced, and were indeed a part and product of the European Age of Exploration in the Pacific.
-They produced an unprecedented period of cultural ascendancy in Tahiti, and saw their people through a period of change, and foreign influence and wars.
-They both preserved traditions and independence for a time, while also serving as a conduit for suppression of culture and resigned to French demands, facilitating the subsequent colonization of Tahiti by France.

-Current status
+Later claimants

 As of February 2009, Tauatomo Mairau claimed to be the heir to the Tahitian throne, and attempted to re-assert the status of the monarchy in court.
 His claims were not recognised by France.

 In 2010, he became pretender to the throne and claimed the title Prince Marau of Tahiti.
 He was working to have royal trust lands returned to him and his family.
 The French government mortgaged the land after World War II, and in doing so violated the terms of the agreement signed with Pomare V in 1880 which reserved control of the trust lands for the royal family of Tahiti.
 The banks may be in the process of freezing the assets, and Mairau sued to prevent native Tahitians from being evicted from his trust lands, and wished for them to retain their usage rights over the land.
 He died in May 2013.

 On 28 May 2009, Joinville Pomare, an adopted member of the Pomare family, declared himself King Pomare XI, during a ceremony attended by descendants of leading chiefs but spurned by members of his own family.
 Other members of the family recognise his uncle, Léopold Pomare, as heir to the throne.